eninedev/eninedev.github.io/entropy/index.md

 In-person ONLY

 **Cost**<br>
-FREE for the first 4 weeks<br>
-FEE for the remaining 8 weeks is under review
+🎉 We are running a special price for Cohort 2 and offering it for FREE for the full 12 weeks.

 **Employment**<br>
 Students completing the program successfully will be _eligible_ to receive employment offers with a starting annual CTC of **INR 7,50,000**.